 Last but not least is GE Appliances’ top-rated and feature-packed $1,019 GE Profile dishwasher

 unit.
-Much of what’s on offer is outlined in the unit’s far-from-short full name: Fingerprint Resistant Top Control with Stainless Steel Interior Dishwasher with Sanitize Cycle & Dry Boost with Fan Assist.
+Much of what is offered is outlined in the unit’s far-from-short full name: Fingerprint Resistant Top Control with Stainless Steel Interior Dishwasher with Sanitize Cycle & Dry Boost with Fan Assist.

-Further to fingerprint resistance, a sanitize cycle, and fan assistance, several other features also exist.
+It has fingerprint resistance, a sanitizing cycle, and fan assistance, among other features.
 These include deep-cleaning silverware jets, a built-in third rack, and a hard food disposer.
-Customers, it seems, love what’s on offer.
+Customers, it seems, love what is offered.
 Over 2,800 have already rated the unit, giving it a healthy four-and-a-half star out of five.

 Top-Rated LG Appliances vs. GE Appliances: Verdict